Offa’s Dyke Path National Trail

 Offa’s Dyke Path National Trail Details

 The Offa’s Dyke Path National Trail is a long distance footpath that is famously on the border of England and Wales.
 It was opened in 1971, is 285 kilometres in length, and has a rich history that goes back to the 8th century.
 Sections of “Offa’s Dyke”, built by Offa of Mercia in the 8th Century are still visible in places.
 It’s original purpose is not agreed on, it marked the border between Wales and Mercia.

 Walking Offa’s Dyke Path National Trail can vary in terms of length of time, as with most LDP’s it solely depends on the walker’s abilities.
 On average, however, it has been noted that with a steady pace, the average person could very well make the trek within 12 days.

 Due in large part to the border that the Offa’s Dyke Path National Trail shares, you’ll find that it has garnered a great deal of attention from the media and tourism boards alike.
-Wales, England and Britain as a whole have partnered together to promote the well loves trail, and it has been featured on the hit show, “Britain’s Ancient Tracks with Tony Robinson” no less!
+Wales, England and Britain as a whole have partnered together to promote the well loved trail, and it has been featured on the hit show, “Britain’s Ancient Tracks with Tony Robinson” no less!

 There are several towns that the trail passes nearby and even through, for those that wish to stop along their walk.
 These towns include Monmouth, Hay-on-wye, Kington, Kington, Welshpool and Llangollen.